Morrissey Albums Ranked in Order of Moz-ness

 Whether Morrissey took that to heart or not is open to conjecture.
 But what's clear is that even on an initial album that bore direct links, in sound and tone, with the Smiths – Viva Hate memorably included "Bengali in Platforms," a song which the latter-era Smiths reportedly attempted before splitting for good – Morrissey was already rushing headlong out of his former group's lengthy shadow.

 After that, Morrissey tried on a number of styles and settings, even forming a band that has lasted far longer than the Smiths.
 But which project finished first in our list of Morrissey Albums Ranked in Order of Awesomeness?
-(We’re focusing only on original albums, not live projects or collections.)
-Click through the above gallery to find out more.
+(We're focusing only on original albums, not live projects or collections.)
+Scroll through the below gallery to find out more.